in-silico/judge-backend/README.md

 Licensing
 =========

-The library is released under the MPLv2 license.
+The project is released under the MPLv2 license.

 Please see LICENSE for full details.